-- Explore opportunities with the government for further devolution and financial support for strategic infrastructure projects that support growth and enable jobs to come forward; - Ensure our Local Enterprise Partnerships, Coast to Capital and the London LEP are effective and secure Single Local Growth Deal funding for our infrastructure priorities; and - Maximise funding for growth and infrastructure investment by working with regional funding partners.
+- Work with the government on further devolution and financial support for strategic infrastructure projects that support growth and enable jobs to come forward - Work with our Local Enterprise Partnerships, Coast to Capital and the London LEP, to ensure they are effective and secure Single Local Growth Deal funding for our infrastructure priorities - Work with regional funding partners to maximise funding for growth and infrastructure investment.

-- 23,000 new jobs will be created jobs accessible to all created in a range of growing sectors including creative, digital and information technology; financial and professional services; construction; retail; leisure; education; health and social care; - Croydon will have one of Europe's largest urban shopping and leisure centres the redeveloped Whitgift Centre; - New investment will be attracted to our district and local centres, creating vibrant communities across the borough and ensuring that all of Croydon is a great place to live, work and visit; and - New high-quality office space will be developed, and excess older office stock reduced, leading to Croydon to be recognised as the premier office location in South London.
+23,000 new jobs will be created jobs - accessible to all - created in a range of growing sectors including creative, digital and information technology; financial and professional services; construction; retail; leisure; education; health and social care.

+- Croydon will have one of Europe's largest urban shopping and leisure centres - the redeveloped Whitgift Centre. - New investment will be attracted to our district and local centres, creating vibrant communities across the borough and ensuring that all of Croydon is a great place to live, work and visit. - New high-quality office space will be developed, and excess older office stock reduced, leading to Croydon to be recognised as the premier office location in South London.

-PRIORITY TWO - Build new homes
+Priority 2: Build new homes